 Is there help available for conducting elections?

 Yes.
-If your local election ordinance, the “Plain English Guide to Elections”, and/or this section do not address the issue, the State of Alaska Department of Commerce, Community, and Economic Development, Division of Community and Regional Affairs Regional Offices provide local government assistance both on-site and over the phone.
+If your local election ordinance, the publication “Plain English Guide to Elections” located in the next section under Additional Resources, and/or this section do not address the issue, a Local Government Specialist with DCRA can provide assistance both on-site and over the phone.